 The SAVeS generates a signal on the 2-wire power line.
 Based on the generated signal, the SAVeS Detector can initiate a shutdown when conditions are reached.
+NOTE: The signal is only available on the 691816-3 model.

 The SAVeS System is shipped with factory default X, Y, and Z vibration thresholds; however, as each application is unique, configuration must be performed.
-Configuration is accomplished through the iOS app or the Modbus; see section 6.0 Using and Understanding the iOS app on page 5.
+Configuration is accomplished through the iOS App or the Modbus; see section 6.0 Using and Understanding the iOS App on page 5.